bswaby/Touchpoint/README.md

 </details>

 ### 📊 [Weekly Contribution Report](https://github.com/bswaby/Touchpoint/blob/main/Finance/Weekly%20Contribution%20Report)
 Our finance team uses this primary tool to track, report, and work through finances each week.
-It has greatly helped our financial team move forward, working through contributions.
-One of the biggest items is that it started showing us that we weren't taking advantage of some of the new features that had come out, such as account grouping.
+By using the system as their process and reporting mechanism, they have helped ensure the system is right to move forward and remove some of the hocus pocus potential of changing numbers outside the system.
+One of the pleasant surprises for us is that it revealed some newer features in Touchpoint that we were not taking advantage of.
+This helped us to start to take advantage of those and further organize/define our financial data.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation: The Script is pasted and go.
 Once you are in the UI, you will complete all the configuration in the UI for you financial setup.